didgeoridoo/didgeoridoo.github.io/_posts/2014-02-18-thoughts-on-blogging-with-jekyll.markdown

 ### Edit

 I seem to have independently invented [prose.io](http://prose.io).
 I'm adding this edit from their delightful web interface.
 Review to come.

+### Edit the second

+My first pass at Prose.io resulted in a "build failed" error when I tried to update this post with the previous edit (meta!).
+From what I can find in a brief search online, this may have something to do with GitHub Pages' implementation of Jekyll.
+More to come.